Skip to main content

 How to determine your skin type

-When it comes to determining whether you have normal, dry, oily, or combination skin, it’s important to know any of these skin types can also be sensitive or acne-prone.
+When it comes to determining whether you have normal, dry, oily, or combination skin, be aware that any of these skin types can also be sensitive or acne-prone.
 That said, oily skin is much more likely to be acne-prone, and dry skin is more often sensitive.

-Understanding your skin type can help determine which products are best for you.
+Understanding your skin type can help you determine which products are best for you.
 Use the descriptions above as you work through one or both of these methods to ascertain your skin type.
-Keep in mind skin type can change seasonally and as you age.

 Wash and wait method